 FHA MIP Mortgage Insurance Premium 2021CASAPLORERTrusted & Transparent

-What is FHA MIP (Mortgage Insurance Premium) and do I need to get it?
+What is FHA MIP (Mortgage Insurance Premium)?

 There are two major types of mortgage insurance in the US: Private Mortgage Insurance or PMI, which is used for conventional loans, and Mortgage Insurance Premium or MIP which is for FHA loans.